daniele-salvagni/social-networking-serverless-kata/README.md

 ## 🧪 Tech stack

-This project has been setup for having local staging and testing environments as well as a cloud production environment.
+This project has been setup for having local dev and testing environments as well as a cloud environment.
 Parts of the code that had some logic have been separated from dependencies and unit tested.
-Integration tests are in place to ensure that everyting plays well togeter.
+A couple integration tests are in place to ensure that everyting plays well togeter.

 - [Amazon Web Services](https://aws.amazon.com/) as the Cloud provider
 - [Serverless](https://www.serverless.com/) for development and deployment
   - [serverless-dynamodb-local](https://www.serverless.com/plugins/serverless-dynamodb-local): used only for the `--migrate` and `--seed` options
   - [serverless-offline](https://www.serverless.com/plugins/serverless-offline): to emulate AWS λ and API Gateway locally
 - [Docker](https://www.docker.com/) for providing the following containers:
-  - `dynamodb.local` a local DynamoDB instance for dev staging
+  - `dynamodb.local` a local DynamoDB instance for dev testing
   - `dynamodb.test` a local DynamoDB instance for running integration tests
   - `dynamodb.admin` a DynamoDB GUI control panel
 - [Jest](https://jestjs.io/) for running unit and integration tests